frontity/api-reference/docs-api/README.md

 ## **Packages**

 Frontity packages are the ingredients of your Frontity project.
-They're in charge of a specific portion of logic required by the project (routing, source, HTML render,.. ).
+They're **NPM packages** in charge of a specific portion of logic required by the project (routing, source, HTML render,.. ).

 You can learn all about existing Frontity packages in the section entitled [**Frontity Packages**](frontity-packages/).